 We live in an interconnected world.
 Most active professional translators have some sort of Internet presence.
 And any customer looking to buy will use that information before they make a decision.
 A lot of the time the customer will find you via a recommendation.
 But before they make the decision to part with their cash, they’ll want to be sure they can trust you.
 Your reputation precedes you.
 Are you visible online?
 Are you interacting professionally with other colleagues?
 If you’re producing content such as blogging, is it relevant?
 Ultimately, do you look professional and trustworthy?

-What do you think?
-How do you show the customer what you can do?
-We’d love to hear your comments.
-If you’re interested in further information about the Diploma in Translation, check out Gwen’s Spanish-to-English translation courses.
+If you’re interested in further information about the Diploma in Translation (DipTrans exam), check out The Translator’s Studio Spanish-to-English translation courses.